alwayscaffeinated/Chipotle-Analysis-n-Expansion-Mapping/README.md

 # Chipotle-Analysis-n-Expansion-Mapping
 **Introduction:**

-This project leverages data analysis and interactive mapping techniques to explore Chipotle restaurant locations, closures, and expansion opportunities.
+This project leverages data analysis and interactive mapping techniques to explore Chipotle restaurant locations, closures, and expansion opportunities by using data from Thinknum.com.

 **Project Overview:**